LEGAL AND PRIVACY

 • Treasury operations.

-Members of the public may apply to access these documents under the general right of access to government documents created by the Freedom of Information Act 1992 (the FOI Act).
+Members of the public may apply to access these documents under the general right of access to government documents under the Freedom of Information Act 1992 (the FOI Act).

 Before submitting an application, WATC encourages applicants to discuss their request with the FOI Coordinator.
 This discussion will also clarify the FOI process and determine what information and documents are freely available.
 All applications requesting access to information should: